-(74) Hebrew:
+(74)Hebrew:

-- a. nusa lehavin et ha-nituax. was.tried to.understand ACC the-analysis - 'People/someone tried to understand the analysis.' - b. nirkad be-beit ha-sefer kol yom. was.danced at-house of-book every day - 'People/someone danced in the school every day.' (p.c.
-Itamar Kastner) - c.
-Nixtav ?al-av ba-?iton. was.written about-him in.the-paper - 'It was written about him in the paper.'
-(Shlonsky 1990: 273, (21a)) - d.
-Bekarov yuxlat ?al haxzarat ha-staxim ha-kvusim. soon will.be.decided on return the-territories the-occupied 'The return of the occupied territories will soon be decided upon.'
+'People/someone tried to understand the analysis.'

+'People danced in the school every day.' (p.c.
+Itamar Kastner)

+c.
+Nixtav ba-?iton. ?al-av was.written about-him in.the-paper

+'It was written about him in the paper.'
+(Shlonsky 1990: 273, (21a))

+?al haxzarat ha-staxim ha-kvusim. d.
+Bekarov vuxlat will.be.decided on return the-territories the-occupied soon 'The return of the occupied territories will soon be decided upon.'